GlobalAICommunity/Community/privacy.md

 - **Non-Discrimination:** You have the right not to face discrimination if you exercise your privacy rights.
 #### **Other Regions**
 Members from other regions may have similar rights under applicable privacy laws, including the **Personal Data Protection Act (PDPA)** in Singapore and **Japan’s Act on the Protection of Personal Information (APPI)**.
-To exercise any of these rights, please contact us at [Contact Email].
+To exercise any of these rights, please contact us at hq@globalai.community.
 ### 5. **How We Share Your Information**
 We do not sell your personal data.
 However, we may share data with:
 - **Service Providers:** To help us operate our community (e.g., hosting, analytics, email services).